Codey-LAB/.github/profile/README.md

 ---

-**Note from the creator:** As the founder of Codey and Codey-LAB, I reserve the right to tighten entry requirements and adjust Codey's metrics at any time — without notice.
+> **Note from the creator:** As the founder of Codey and Codey-LAB, I reserve the right to tighten entry requirements
+> and adjust Codey's metrics at any time — without notice.
 If new scam patterns emerge, the door gets harder to open.
 That's not a bug, that's the point.

+---
 </div>

+> **Licensing Statement:** > This Project (Work) is dual-licensed under the **[APACHE v.2 and later](LICENSE)** and the **Ethical Security Operations License [(ESOL v1.1)](https://github.com/ESOL-License) ** and later.
+The [ESOL](ESOL) is a mandatory, non-severable condition of use.
+By using this software, you agree to all ethical constraints defined in the ESOL v1.1.